This sections aims to share my key learnings and yields on personal, professional, political and project levels.

 Empty Cages Collective (ECC)

 ECC is a small collective that a comrade and I started and launched in January 2014.
 Its aim is to increase the literacy around prison abolition in the UK and built a movement that can change how we naturalise, normalise and justify prison in our society.
-It has been a ‘zone 1’ organising effort for me for four years.
+It has become a ‘zone 1’ organising effort for me.
+The comrade had to leave the collective in April 14 for accountability reasons.
+Ever since, I have struggled to find people that will put in the hours necessary to make an impact.
+You can read a comprehensive overview of what has been achieved so far in 2014, with plans for 2015 here.

 - Always, always, always create a structure in the beginning that is resilient enough to cope with people leaving the group.